iteravirgo/bcsitera.github.io/apps/ls-central-ee-country-app/docs/en-US/app.md

 ### Key Features
 * Dynamics 365 Business Central Estonian localization related functionality to LS Central functions and pages (lists and cards).
-* VAT reporting support for LS POS transactions.
+* VAT reporting support for VAT entries created from statement posting.
 * See User Guide for details.